Request loaders

 asyncio.run(main())

-Request manager
+Request managers

 The RequestManager